 City Workshops: Tailored Solutions

-Diverse demands and limited resources for urban park systems require city leaders to work more effectively across sectors, leveraging civic assets as well as funding and expertise from the public, nonprofit, and private realms.
-Workshops allow park and recreation leaders to:
+Diverse demands and limited resources for urban park systems require city leaders to collaborate more effectively across sectors, leveraging civic assets as well as funding and expertise from the public, nonprofit, and private realms.

 - Build skills for effective cross-sector park partnerships, developing their collaborative governance capacity.